data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ## Results

-We learned that each state has a different count of students with disabilities–so different that we need to use statistics like ratios or visualizations to compare across states.
+We learned that each state has a different count of students with disabilities---so different that we need to use statistics like ratios or visualizations to compare across states.
 Even when we narrow our focus to the five states with the highest counts of students with disabilities, we see that there are differences in these counts.

-When we look at these five states over time, we see that despite the differences in total count each year, all five states have increased their student counts.
+When we look at these five states over time, we see that, despite the differences in total count each year, all five increased their student counts.
 We also learned that though the male to female ratios for students with disabilities appears to have gone down slightly over time, our model suggests that these decreases do not represent a big difference.

-The comparison of student counts across each state is tricky because there is a lot of variation in total enrollment across all fifty states.
+The comparison of student counts across each state is tricky because there is a lot of variation in total enrollment across all 50 states.
 While we explored student counts across each state and verified that there is variation in the counts, a good next step would be to combine these data with total enrollment data.
 This would allow us to compare counts of students with disabilities as a